 This vanilla butter nut flavoring is just so homemade tasting!
 I use it right along with my vanilla.
 Give it a try - I think you'll like it.

-I am telling you, try this once and you'll ever wan to use a boxed mix again!
-If you like this recipe please give it 5 stars.
+I am telling you, try this old fashioned cake once and you'll never want to use a box mix again!

 - 1 teaspoon baking powder

 - 1 teaspoons baking soda

 - 4 ounces bittersweet chocolate